wp-plugins/zemanta/readme.txt

 Yes, very much.
 Images that we are recommending are copyright cleared - either Creative Commons and similar or approved by stock photo providers.
 However we can only inform you about the license and it's your decision to use it or not.

-= How does Zemanta compare to nRelate, OutBrain and Wordnik related content plugins? =
+= How does Zemanta compare to nRelate, OutBrain, YARPP and Wordnik related content plugins? =

-We let you explicitly pick related posts whereas nRelate, Outbrain and Wordnik offer less control over which related posts are displayed.
+We let you explicitly pick related posts whereas nRelate, Outbrain, YARPP (Yet Another Related Posts Plugin) and Wordnik offer less control over picking related posts.

 = How do I get my blog posts linked by other bloggers in your network? =

-Add your blog to our database and after it is approved ([requirements of approval](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-posts-pool-)).
-We will index your posts and if another blogger is writing a post about something similar, we will recommend your related posts to them.
+Add your blog to our index ([requirements of approval](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-posts-pool-)).
+We will index your posts and when another blogger writes a post about similar topic, we will recommend your related posts.
 You can find out who has linked to your posts through your Zemanta dashboard.

 = Do I have to create account with Zemanta? =

 You don't need an account.
-However if you log-in to Zemanta Dashboard, you will see who else has used your posts as related posts and get emails about it.
+However if you log-in to Zemanta Dashboard, you will see who else has used your posts as related posts and get notification emails.

 = What other users say? =